Chapter 6 : Strong Tea

 "Oh, he's just being friendly.
 You know as well as me he doesn't date," I dismissed her suspicion, though vaguely aware she could very well be right.

 She just shrugged and continued working.
 She'd brought a completely new dynamic to my thoughts on the subject of who fancied Jane Montague, and who she liked back.
 Sirius, on the one hand, had barely even looked at any girls this year--except Jane.
-I'd caught him staring at her in lessons they had together and his eyes often snuck glances at the Ravenclaw table during mealtimes.
+I'd caught him staring at her in lessons they had together and his eyes often snuck glances at the Ravenclaw table during mealtimes, full of hope that she might actually be in the Great Hall for once.
 Something was definitely going on there.
 He'd normally be in and out of at least one fling by this time of year.

 Remus, on the other hand, had never dated anyone, at least to my knowledge (which was considerable).
 But maybe Lily had been right; maybe Remus Lupin had finally found a girl that struck his fancy.
-He had sat in the stands with her on my birthday, and she seemd to talk to him more comfortably than a lot of people, after all...
+He had sat in the stands with her on my birthday, after all...

-But of course, Jane showed no clearn signs one way or the other.
+Meanwhile, Jane showed no sign one way or the other.
 She blushed when spoken to by anyone, and when in doubt she would read a book, or even stare at the floor if she had to.
 I needed a second opinion, but Lily was proving to be useless.

 "Done," Lily happily interrupted my thoughts.